gautemo/Gaute-Meek-Olsen/src/projects.md

     >
       <template #description>
           <p>
             Exermon is co-created with Torbjørn Høivik.
-Exermon is inspired by tamagotchi, you need to do strength workout to keep you monster from dying and gaining strength.
+Exermon is inspired by Tamagotchi, you need to do a strength workout to keep your monster from dying and gaining strength.
           </p>
           <a href="https://play.google.com/store/apps/details?id=gautor.games.exermon" target="_blank" rel="noopener">
             <img src="./assets/google-play-badge.png" alt="Get it on Google Play" style="width: 200px"/>